Amanj1/Discovery2/README.md

 ## Work in Progress
 I'm currently developing a new and improved version of Discovery!
 This update will include:

-    More advanced filtering options
+    More advanced filtering options in the final results

     Enhanced result handling

     Improved performance and faster run times

+    Multi-threading support for processes that previously ran single-threaded

+    More complete and accurate taxonomic data

-Once the new version is complete, I’ll provide a link to the updated repository here.
+Once the new version is complete, I’ll share a link to the updated repository here.

 A metagenomic pipeline that identifies common and uncommon variants of microorganisms and viruses.
 We find the most common by using different nucleotide-based searches/tools against databases and the uncommon by translating nucleotide sequences into 6 frame protein sequences and matching the sequences against the entire nr database.